1979 Indianapolis 500: USAC/CART "Split"

-Following the death of Indianapolis Motor Speedway president Tony Hulman in 1977, and the tragic 1978 USAC plane crash, owners and participants in Indy car racing were anxious to reorganize the sport.
+Following the death of Indianapolis Motor Speedway president Tony Hulman in 1977, owners and participants in Indy car racing were anxious to reorganize the sport.
 By 1978, a growing dissent amongst the participants was based on many factors, including poor promotion and low revenue.
+Indy Car events outside of the Indianapolis 500 were suffering from poor attendance, and few events were even televised.
+Robin Miller even accused the Speedway of offering a purse that was too low considering the stature of the event and the costs of racing at the time.
+Further complicating the issue were rumors that Goodyear was considering pulling out of the sport.
 In addition, the venerable 4-cylinder turbo Offenhauser (a favorite of the USAC-loyal teams) was at a horsepower disadvantage to the new V8 Cosworth DFX.
 USAC began retooling turbocharger boost rules to ensure the Offy and the "stock block" engines remained competitive, which caused new disagreements about equivalency formulas and favoritism.
-Though some think the plane crash was used as an opportunistic way to force change in the sport, it was merely a coincidence, more aptly described as a concomitant result.
+Further driving dissent was the fact that USAC had lost several top officials in a tragic 1978 plane crash.

+Driver, owner, and advocate Dan Gurney published a white paper lobbying several complaints and charges against USAC and IMS, concluding that a new organization was necessary to ensure the success of Indy car racing into the future.
+In late 1978, several existing Indy car owners broke off and created the Championship Auto Racing Teams (CART) series with some initial assistance from the Sports Car Club of America (in order to be recognized by Automobile Competition Committee for the United States).
 The seed of dissent had been growing for several years before the accident, and claims the crash was an immediate cause for the 1979 USAC/CART "split" are considered for the most part unfounded.

-Indy car events outside of Indianapolis were suffering from poor attendance, and few events were even televised.
-Robin Miller even accused the Speedway of offering a purse that was too low considering the stature of the event and the costs of racing at the time.
-In late 1978, several existing Indy car owners broke off and created the CART series, with some initial assistance from the SCCA (in order to be recognized by ACCUS).
-Immediately there was conflict and disagreement.
-Further complicating the issue were rumors that Goodyear was considering pulling out of the sport.
-Driver, owner, and advocate Dan Gurney then published his infamous "White Paper," lobbying several complaints and charges against USAC and IMS, concluding that new organization (i.e., CART) was necessary to ensure the success of Indy car racing into the future.

-The first major salvo was made on March 25, 1979, when the CART-based teams boycotted the USAC Datsun Twin 200 at Ontario.
+The first major salvo was made on March 25, 1979, when the CART-based teams boycotted the USAC Datsun Twin 200 at Ontario Motor Speedway.
 A. J. Foyt, who at first sided with the CART contingent, retracted his loyalty, and crossed back over to the USAC side.
 After the boycott, Foyt suggested that USAC should penalize the CART-based teams, and refuse their entries to the Indy 500.
 Among the drivers affected were Bobby Unser, Al Unser, Johnny Rutherford, Danny Ongais, Gordon Johncock, Steve Krisiloff, and Wally Dallenbach – some of the top names in the sport.

 Three days before the published deadline, CART president U. E. "Pat" Patrick delivered a block of 44 entries to the 1979 Indianapolis 500 for the CART-based teams.
 On April 19, however, the USAC board of directors voted unanimously to reject the entries of six key teams: Penske, Patrick, McLaren, Fletcher, Chaparral, and Gurney.
 These six teams (19 cars) were alleged to be "harmful to racing" and "not in good standing with USAC."
-USAC sent the owners a telegram informing them of the situation while they were participating in the CART race at Atlanta, the Gould Twin Dixie 125s.
+USAC sent the owners a telegram informing them of the situation while they were participating in the CART race at Atlanta Motor Speedway, the Gould Twin Dixie 125s.